ARE YOU READY TO SELL?

 YOU :

-Are you ready to step outside your comfort zone?
-You will need to take on promotions, sales, photography, Internet sites, sales, invoicing, shipping and bookkeeping.
-You are starting a new small business so go to the library and get books on it or take a course on small businesses in your community school system.
-Another great resource to get you up to speed is the Arts Business Institute who run classes on business for artists.
+You will need to take on promotions, sales, photography, Internet site management, sales, invoicing, shipping and bookkeeping.
+You are starting a new small business so go to the library to get books on it or take a course on running a small business in your local night school system.

 WHERE DO I START??